deboi238/Bacon_Branchers/README.md

-This game is owned by Gorilla_bananaa the game is not on Applab but you can sideload the game to your quest
+This game is owned by Gorilla_bananaa aka de kid the game is not on Applab but you can sideload the game to your quest

 be expect to update your game often since the game is still work in prograss